LUXURY \ LIVING

 Hermes employs over 22,000 people with 62% of employees working in France across 60 production and training sites in 11 different regions, manufacturing 76% of its goods.

-Hermes works with their supplies to address quality, ethical, social, economic and environmental impacts.
+Hermes works with their suppliers to address quality, ethical, social, economic and environmental impacts.